-(30) Subj [

-$${vP}$$

-V DP1-CASE] & [${vP}$ $\stackrel{\vee}{\rightarrow}$ DP2]
+(30) subject [${vP}$ V DP1-CASE] & [${vP}$ \forall DP2]

 There are a number of arguments against such analyses.
-First, gapping in many languages, i.a. in Romance (Repp 2009), comes with a specific intonation, i.e., a pause in the position of the elided verb and a high boundary tone on the edge of the first conjunct.
+First, gapping in many languages, among others in Romance (Repp 2009), comes with a specific intonation, namely, a pause in the position of the elided verb and a high boundary tone on the edge of the first conjunct.
 Our consultants produce asymmetric DOM examples without gapping intonation.
 Second, in some languages, we can tell from the morphology that we are dealing with nominal conjunction.
-For example, in Tamil, the coordination strategy that marks both conjuncts with -um conjoins DPs and PPs only (as in (25)), while verbal and clausal conjunction employs a different strategy.
+For example, in Tamil, the coordination strategy that marks both conjuncts with -um conjoins DPs and PPs only (as in (26)), while verbal and clausal conjunction employs a different strategy.
 Thus, a derivation in terms of ellipsis in this language is not an option.
-Third, in languages like Spanish, (31), and Hebrew, (32), relative clauses and small clauses show us that there must be a plural conjoined DP even in asymmetric DOM cases:
+Third, in languages like Spanish, (31), and Hebrew, (32), relative clauses and small clauses show that there must be a plural conjoined DP even in asymmetric DOM cases.

-- (31) Vi un perro y a una persona que jugaban juntos en el parque. saw a dog and DAT a person that played.PL together in the park 'I saw a dog and a person who played together in the park.'
-(Martinez-Vera, p.c.) - Raiti xatul ve et-ha-kalba seli rodfim exad axrej ha-ʃeni. see.PST.1SG cat and ACC-the-dog.F mine chase.PL one after the-other 'I saw a cat and my dog chasing each other.'
-(I. Kastner, p.c.)
+(31) Vi un perro y a una persona que jugaban see.PST.1SG a dog and DAT a person that play.PST juntos en el parque. together in the park 'I saw a dog and a (specific) person who played together in the park.'
+(Gabriel Martínez-Vera, pers. comm.)

+(32) Raiti xatul ve et-ha-kalba sheli rodfim exad see.PST.1sG cat and ACC-the-dog.F mine chase.PL one axrej ha-sheni.

+after the-other

+'I saw a cat and my dog chasing each other.'

+(Itamar Kastner, pers. comm.)